the-events-calendar/the-events-calendar/readme.txt

 * Caching Support
 * Debug Mode for Developers

 Looking for something else?

-* <a href="http://tri.be/shop/wordpress-events-calendar-pro/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=prolink">Events PRO</a>: recurring events, a whole range of new views (day / week / map / photo / venue / organizer) & widgets (calendar / featured venue / event countdown), custom event attributes, geolocation search and a lot more.
+* <a href="http://m.tri.be/2c">Events PRO</a>: recurring events, a whole range of new views (day / week / map / photo / venue / organizer) & widgets (calendar / featured venue / event countdown), custom event attributes, geolocation search and a lot more.
-* Sell tickets with <a href="http://tri.be/shop/wordpress-wootickets/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=wooticketslink">WooCommerce</a> or <a href="http://tri.be/shop/wordpress-eventbrite-tickets/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=eventbriteticketslink">Eventbrite</a>
+* Sell tickets with <a href="http://m.tri.be/2f">WooCommerce</a> or <a href="http://m.tri.be/2e">Eventbrite</a>
-* <a href="http://tri.be/shop/facebook-events/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=fbimportlink">Import events from Facebook</a> or let your <a href="http://tri.be/shop/wordpress-community-events/?utm_source=readme&utm_medium=descriptiontab&utm_campaign=tec&utm_content=communitylink">users submit</a> from right on your website!
+* <a href="http://m.tri.be/2h">Import events from Facebook</a> or let your <a href="http://m.tri.be/2g">users submit</a> from right on your website!
 * Have so many amazing events that your users get overwhelmed?
 Drop some <a href="TODO MAKE URL">filters</a> on them.

-<a href="https://www.facebook.com/ModernTribeInc">Join us on Facebook</a> to be part of our active community, check us out <a href="">on Twitter</a>, and <a href="http://tri.be#newsletter">sign up for our newsletter</a> for release announcements and discounts.
+<a href="https://www.facebook.com/ModernTribeInc" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/ModernTribeInc/" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/2k">sign up for our newsletter</a> for release announcements and discounts.

 = GET INVOLVED =

 Need to hack the plugin or build a new feature for a project?
 How about making that into an add-on plugin so other people who have been wishing for the same feature can take advantage!

 <a href="TODO MAKE URL">How to create an Add-On to The Events Calendar</a>